IsratAfrin826/PANDAS-learning/README.md

        To iterate a DataFrame and display the column names , use the for loop as in the below

              Example : Demo5

+### DATAFRAME - Attributes and Methods

+The Pandas DataFrame is a Two-dimensional , tabular data , that uses the DataFrame() method to create a

+DataFrame.
+It also uses different built-in attributes and methods for basic functionalities.

+        1. dtypes : Return the dtypes in the DataFrame

+        2. ndim   : Return the number of dimensions of the DataFrame

+        3. size   : Return the number of elements in the DataFrame

+        4. shape  : Return the dimensionality of the DataFrame in the form of a tuple.

+        5. index  : Return the index of the DataFrame

+        6. T      : Transpose the rows and columns

+        7. head() : Return the first n rows.

+        8. tail() : Return the last n rows.

+### 1. Pandas DataFrame - DTYPES

+       The pandas.DataFrame.dtypes is used to return the dtypes in the DataFrame.

+            Example : Demo6(dtypes)